-Charlotte’s largest employers have parental leave policies that range from 12 weeks of unpaid leave to more robust offerings — like 16 weeks fully paid, IVF coverage and $50,000 in adoption reimbursement.
+Charlotte’s largest employers have parental leave policies that range from four weeks of paid leave for non-birthing parents to more generous offerings — like 16 weeks fully paid, IVF coverage and $50,000 in adoption reimbursement.

-Other perks: A number of the companies below (Bank of America, Deloitte, Wells Fargo, Truist, EY, Grant Thornton) offer back-up care for when an employee’s usual childcare options fall through.
-Others, such as LendingTree, have private nursing rooms for mothers returning to the office.
-And starting Aug.
-1, Red Ventures is expanding a number of its family benefits, including breastmilk shipping for nursing mothers who travel.
+Other perks: A number of the companies below (Bank of America, Wells Fargo, EY, Ally) offer back-up care or subsidies for when an employee’s usual child care options fall through.

-Note: All of the benefits below generally apply to full-time employees, and these details came from the companies’ spokespeople or executives directly.
-These employers are ranked by their local workforce size.
-Employee counts are current as of July 27 and include those working in the Charlotte metro area.
+Note: All of the benefits below generally apply to full-time employees who are enrolled in each company’s health care plan.
+These details came from the companies’ spokespeople or executives directly.
+These employers are in order by their local workforce size.
+Employee counts are current as of October 2023 and include those working in the Charlotte metro area.

 Policy: Up to 16 weeks of paid leave for a primary caregiver, and up to four weeks for a parent who isn’t the primary caregiver, following the birth of a child or an adoption.

 Other family benefits: An adoption reimbursement of up to $5,000 per child.
 The bank also offers 20 days of in-home and center-based backup child care.

 Local employee count: Approximately 27,000

 Policy: Up to eight weeks of paid leave after giving birth to a child, or up to four weeks of paid leave after any other qualifying event.
 All full-time or part-time employees may take a leave of absence without pay for up to one calendar year from the date of birth or adoption to care for a newborn child or a newly adopted child.

 Policy: 16 weeks of paid leave for eligible employees, for a total of 26 weeks of parental leave.